Steps Employers Must Take When Running Background Checks

 Following these rules may result in lots of names and counties on some background checks.

 I have seen reports with over 50 searches.
 But it’s what is necessary for a comprehensive Background Screening Report.
 To avoid spending a fortune on these difficult cases, make sure that your background check provider includes unlimited aliases and counties in you package, for a flat fee.
 Diligent Screening packages automatically include an unlimited number of counties and names variations as are necessary for a thorough screening, at no additional search charges.

 So to recap, employers can promote reliable Background Check results by:

 - Selecting a screening package that includes, at a minimum, an SSN Trace, National Database and Unlimited County Criminal searches.

-- Providing the CRA with accurate and complete applicant data.
+- Providing the CRA with all known applicant identifiers

 By following these tips you can have the peace of mind of knowing that you are thoroughly screening the individuals you choose to represent your company.

 Here at Diligent Screening Services, we are passionate about what we do and take it very seriously.
 When we say: Your Peace of Mind is Our Business!
 We mean just that.
 Contact Us to request a quote or demo of our services.